OSGeo/gdal/gdal/doc/source/programs/gdal_translate.rst

 .. option:: -a_nodata <value>

     Assign a specified nodata value to output bands.
-It can be set to <i>none</i> to avoid setting a nodata value to the output file if one exists for the source file.
+It can be set to ``none`` to avoid setting a nodata value to the output file if one exists for the source file.
 Note that, if the input dataset has a nodata value, this does not cause pixel values that are equal to that nodata value to be changed to the value specified with this option.